 This trendy restaurant has no shortage of flavors, that's for sure.
 Savorez serves Latin American-inspired food in a modern atmosphere.
-While you may need to withstand a wait since it's quite small in size, you'll undoubtedly be impressed by the innovative brunch dishes, and the "fun, festive presentation" of them.
+While you may need to withstand a wait because it's quite small in size, you'll undoubtedly be impressed by the innovative brunch dishes and the "fun, festive presentation" of them.
 Yelpers suggest starting with the French toast (fried Cuban bread with brown sugar cinnamon syrup) to share.
 Then, fill up on shrimp and grits with chorizo gravy and goat cheese polenta, huevos rancheros, or green eggs and ham (with crispy pork belly and black bean bacon puree).
 Still hungry?
 Polish the meal off with some quinoa granola bars with fresh fruit and coconut panna cotta.

 NORTH DAKOTA: Twenty Below Coffee in Fargo

-This community-focused cafe and roastery, which is owned by two couples, prides itself on a bright, cheery environment, addictive pastries, and impressive brew bar, and plenty of vegan and dairy-free options.
+This community-focused cafe and roastery, which is owned by two couples, prides itself on a bright, cheery environment, addictive pastries, an impressive brew bar, and plenty of vegan and dairy-free options.
 There's even a "pay what you can" option for java lovers on a budget.
 Aside from sweet treats, the savory nosh here includes a bevy of toasts—for example, Whipped Feta Caprese, Fancy Ham + Cheese (with prosciutto, basil, and buttery garlic rub), and The Scenic Cafe (figs, walnuts, goat cheese, maple syrup, and rosemary).
 Polish things off your meal with a decadent espresso drink—Yelpers rave about the Nutella mocha latte and the crème brulée latte, complete with fire-torched cane sugar on top.

 OHIO: Scotty's Cafe in Columbus

-They say don't judge a book by its cover and that expression certainly applies to this strip mall deli, which has amassed quite a loyal customer base of locals.
-In fact, the staff seems to know half the patrons by name.
+They say not to judge a book by its cover, and that expression applies to this strip mall deli, which has amassed quite a loyal customer base of locals.
+The staff seems to know half the patrons by name.
 Just like any other respectable greasy spoon diner, Scotty's serve breakfast all day long, which is good news given that Yelpers can't stop applauding the fluffy scrambled eggs, crisp turkey bacon, home fries "cooked to perfection" and of course, their famous challah French toast.